voder-ai/create-fastify-ts/user-docs/testing.md

 Generated projects currently do **not** include Vitest configuration, test files, or `test` / `type-check` npm scripts by default.
 This guide describes how the template itself is tested and can serve as a reference if you want to add similar testing to projects you generate with it.

+For information about how generated projects configure structured logging and how to change log levels in development and production, see the **Logging and Log Levels** section in the [API Reference](api.md#logging-and-log-levels).

 ```bash
 # Run the Vitest suite once (JavaScript + TypeScript tests)
 npm test